Revised: 12/19/2018; Amended: 3/29/2019; 8/28/2020; 12/18/2020; 09/24/2021; 07-27-2023

 Article VIII: Standing Committees

 There shall be the following standing committees and others deemed necessary by the Council.
 All voting members of standing committees shall be members of Osher at Dartmouth.
 Each committee shall have at least three members and a Chair and Vice Chair or Co-Chair.
 The Chair of each committee shall be appointed by the President.
 The Vice Chair or Co-Chair shall be appointed by the Chair.
-A staff member appointed by the Program Manager will be a non-voting ex officio member of each standing committee.
+A staff member appointed by the Director will be a non-voting ex officio member of each standing committee.
 Each Committee shall be responsible for determining the appropriate size of the committee, terms of office, possibility for re-appointment and related issues, subject to approval of the Council.
 It is understood that broadening the recruitment of new committee members is desirable.
+Each committee shall develop its own operating Policies and Procedures that shall be consistent with the Osher at Dartmouth bylaws, the Osher at Dartmouth charter, and Dartmouth’s generally accepted standards of conduct.
+The Chair of each committee shall be responsible for ensuring effective communication and collaboration with staff and with the other standing committees.
 Each Committee will work with the Finance Committee in the development of their budget and be responsible for working within the budget.

 The Curriculum Committee recruits qualified study leaders, initiates and receives suggestions for new courses and special lectures, monitors course content for the catalogs, reviews and evaluates programs and courses, assists study leaders in improving offerings and determines suitability of course subjects.

-The Summer Lecture Series Committee is responsible for all aspects of the Summer Lecture Series including but not limited to: selection of the theme each year; contact, recruitment, cultivation of and agreements with speakers; arrangements and details of marketing and promotion working with the Marketing and Communication Committee; bookings and arrangements with an appropriate presentation venue; travel, accommodation and entertainment arrangements for speakers; solicitation of underwriters and sponsors and development and tracking of budgets covering the event working with the Finance Committee.
+The Summer Lecture Series Committee is responsible for all aspects of the Summer Lecture Series including but not limited to: selection of the theme each year; contact, recruitment, cultivation of and agreements with speakers; arrangements and details of marketing and promotion; bookings and arrangements with an appropriate presentation venue; travel, accommodation and entertainment arrangements for speakers, and development and tracking of budgets covering the event working with the Finance Committee.

 The Planning Committee is responsible for examining the future needs of Osher at Dartmouth and shall develop periodic strategic plans to address those needs.
-The Planning Committee shall also have the responsibility to develop fund-raising programs to support needs designated by the Leadership Council.
-All efforts shall be made to ensure the Curriculum, Finance and Marketing Committees are represented on the Planning Committee.
+All efforts shall be made to ensure the Curriculum, Finance, Membership, and Partnership Committees are represented on the Planning Committee.